Shashanka: Rise to power

-The Gupta Empire saw a series of weak kings after the death of Skandagupta in 467 C.E.
+The Gupta Empire saw a series of vulnerable monarch after the death of Skandagupta in 467 C.E.
 On top of that, starting circa 480 C.E.
 Alchon Hun armies began attacking the declining empire from multiple sides.
 Defence of the vast empire put a strain on the royal treasury.
 Though the Huns were initially driven out, the protracted invasions quickened the downfall of the Gupta kings.
 It may be noted that Indian archeologist Shanker Sharma has argued that the empire's end was precipitated by a massive deluge around the middle of the sixth century C.E.

 Near the end of the sixth century, the empire was ruled over by a feeble ruler belonging to the Later Gupta dynasty, Mahasenagupta (r. c.
 562-601 C.E.).
 The decline of the Gupta empire had left the disintegrating empire in chaos.
 Numerous local kings and rulers like Yashodharman emerged, and started vying for control of the many pieces of the former empire.
 Shashanka emerged as one of these ambitious local rulers, aiming to seize control of Gauda and its surrounding region.